nikoloss/pyfadeaway/readme.md

 # The Client will work in an asynchronous way which would not cause any
 # blocking calls which means you have to set callback function to every
 # remote function call
-from fadeaway.device.client import ServerProxy from fadeaway.device.client import Async
+from fadeaway.client import ServerProxy from fadeaway.client import Async

 def callback(res, error=None):
     # Any raised exception will set to the parameter "error"